How to Create a Professional Modeling Portfolio

 This post was last updated on July 14th, 2020.

 Great visual presentation is important in all professions and industries.
 But when it comes to modeling, it’s an absolute must.
-Models need an impressive portfolio to represent themselves online and distinguish themselves from others in the field.
+Models need an impressive portfolio website to represent themselves online and distinguish themselves from others in the field.
 A high-quality online modeling portfolio can make all the difference - and we’re here to show you how to create one.

 Let’s start with some great news: you don’t need to spend a fortune to set up a modeling portfolio.
 In fact, you can do it yourself using a website builder.
 Even if you’ve never created a site before, you can use Wix’s tools and guidance to set up an eye-catching online presence that will boost your modeling career.